Derrald Taylor

 Born into an artistic family, Derrald credits his father, Bobby, for instilling an interest in carving at an early age.
 Derrald would watch his father and then practice with hand tools on antlers and whalebone.
 Eventually, he progressed to soapstone and now uses all three materials to create his works of art.
 In the late 1980’s and early 1990’s, Derrald began using power tools to craft his artwork.
 He still finishes each piece by hand.

 Derrald’s carvings reflect a hunter’s knowledge in his precise depiction of Arctic animals such as caribou, muskox, beluga whales and polar bears.
 His ability to capture the essence of the animal he is portraying demonstrates a firsthand intimacy with its characteristics and anatomy.
+Each of his sculptures showcases incredible fine detail and exquisitely captures the silhouette of any animal he features.
+A perfect example is the realistic windswept fur of one of his muskox.
 His work is also inspired by his people and their culture.
 A familiar subject of his are Inuvialuit Drum Dancers playing in traditional dress.